The Chart for Deutsche Bank Aktiengesellschaft (DB) Is Flashing Mixed Signals

 DB’s Market Performance

-DB stocks went down by -1.10% for the week, with a monthly drop of -7.10% and a quarterly performance of -0.87%, while its annual performance rate touched 13.86%.
-The volatility ratio for the week stands at 1.22% while the volatility levels for the past 30 days are set at 1.61% for Deutsche Bank Aktiengesellschaft.
-The simple moving average for the period of the last 20 days is -2.26% for DB stocks with a simple moving average of -2.36% for the last 200 days.
+DB stocks went up by 0.08% for the week, with a monthly drop of -6.24% and a quarterly performance of -0.41%, while its annual performance rate touched 7.22%.
+The volatility ratio for the week stands at 1.52% while the volatility levels for the past 30 days are set at 1.58% for Deutsche Bank Aktiengesellschaft.
+The simple moving average for the period of the last 20 days is -4.59% for DB stocks with a simple moving average of -5.61% for the last 200 days.

-During the last 5 trading sessions, DB fell by -1.10%, which changed the moving average for the period of 200-days by +20.06% in comparison to the 20-day moving average, which settled at $12.80.
-In addition, Deutsche Bank Aktiengesellschaft saw 15.32% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DB rose by +0.08%, which changed the moving average for the period of 200-days by +11.85% in comparison to the 20-day moving average, which settled at $12.73.
+In addition, Deutsche Bank Aktiengesellschaft saw 11.74% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for DB